Gh61/lovelace-hue-like-light-card/README.md

 ## Scenes configuration
 To enable switching between scenes, you can configure scenes, that can be activated in [Hue Screen](#hue-screen).<br/>
-When no scenes are defined, we will try to [detect scenes automatically](#scenes-detection).
+When no scenes are defined, scenes will be detected [automatically](#scenes-detection).
 ### Scene parameters
 <table>
   <tr>